 You’re starting to equalise too late

 The biggest pressure change happens in the first 10 metres underwater.
 Make sure you equalise almost constantly at the beginning of the dive, before you feel any pain.
+Being able to equalise less doesn’t say anything about your ability as a diver.
 The longer you leave it, the harder it gets.
-If you can’t equalise, stop pls, before you do any damage.
+If you can’t equalise, stop please, before you do any damage.

 You’re tensing or straining